Birth Injury Lawyer Philadelphia, PA

 Intraventricular Hemorrhage (IVH)

 Also known as a brain bleed, an intraventricular hemorrhage is when bleeding occurs inside or around the ventricles of the brain.
 Most commonly this affects premature infants.
 An intraventricular hemorrhage (IVH) can be classified in 4 grades based on the severity of the injury.
 Grades 1 – 2 typically present few long-term health risks.
 However, grade 3 – 4 hemorrhages are more severe and can cause pressure on the brain that results in clotting or blockages.
 Infants with more severe intraventricular hemorrhage may have lasting effects to their growth and development.
-We recommend contacting a cerebral palsy lawyer to see if a medical error may have been the cause of your child’s intraventricular hemorrhage (IVH).
+Contact a birth injury lawyer Philadelphia PA depends on to see if a medical error may have been the cause of your child’s intraventricular hemorrhage (IVH).

 Risk factors for intraventricular hemorrhage (IVH) includes: